East London: Demography

-In Tower Hamlets, the population peaked in 1891 and growth was restricted to the outer boroughs.
+In what is now Tower Hamlets, the population peaked in 1891 and growth was restricted to the outer boroughs.
 By 1971 the population was declining in every borough.
 By the 2011 United Kingdom census, this had reversed and every borough had undergone some growth in population.
 At the 2021 census Barking and Dagenham, Havering and Redbridge surpassed their earlier population peaks.
 The total population of this area in 2021 was 1.9 million people.
 The population change between 1801 and 2021 was as follows:

 Transport

 River crossings

 The City of London and West London are connected to South London by more than thirty bridges, but East London is only connected by Tower Bridge at its innermost edge.
 The reasons for this include the widening of the River Thames as it gets further east, and also the need, until relatively recently, to avoid impediments to the river traffic of the strategic London Docklands.

-Until the end of the 20th century the East was connected to the South by just one railway line, the East London Line.
-The Jubilee Line Extension opened in 1999, was supplemented by extensions to the Docklands Light Railway and the Elizabeth line.
-A cable car service opened in 2012.
-There are road tunnels at Rotherhithe and Blackwall, with the Woolwich Ferry further east.
-There are also foot tunnels to Greenwich and Woolwich.
+Until the end of the 20th century the East was connected to the South by just one railway line, the East London Line, now part of the London Overground.
+The Jubilee Line Extension opened in 1999, was supplemented by an extension to the Docklands Light Railway in 2009, and introduction of the Elizabeth line in 2022.

+There are road tunnels at Rotherhithe, Blackwall, and Silvertown, with the Woolwich Ferry further east.
+There are foot tunnels to Greenwich and Woolwich.
+In 1870, the Tower Subway cable railway tunnel was converted to pedestrian use; it was closed in 1898, following the opening of Tower Bridge.

+A cable car service, between Greenwich Peninsula and Royal Victoria Dock, opened in 2012.